DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 $still-time-to-apply$

+To teach in primary, secondary and special schools in England, you need a degree.

+You also need to gain qualified teacher status (QTS) to teach in most schools which you get through teacher training.

-Postgraduate teacher training courses usually take 9 months full-time, or 18 to 24 months part-time.
+Teacher training courses usually take 9 months full-time, or 18 to 24 months part-time.

 If you’re not from the UK, find out about [training to teach in England as a non-UK citizen](/non-uk-teachers).

-## Teaching qualifications
+## What qualifications can I get through teacher training?

-You can do a postgraduate teacher training course to get:
+You can do teacher training to get:

 * qualified teacher status (QTS)
-* postgraduate certificate in education (PGCE)
 * qualified teacher status (QTS) with postgraduate certificate in education (PGCE)

 You need QTS to teach in most primary, secondary and special schools in England.

+Even in schools where you do not need QTS (for example, academies), most teachers still have it.

+You can also do a teacher training course to just get a postgraduate certificate in education (PGCE).

+If you just get a PGCE without QTS, you will not be able to teach in most primary, secondary and special schools.

-You do not need a PGCE to teach, but it can help you:
+Getting a PGCE can help you:

 * get a better understanding of teaching practice and theory
 * earn up to 60 credits towards a master’s - you may want to do a master’s in education, for example, for your professional development
 * teach in other countries

+Getting QTS without PGCE may mean that:

+* your course is shorter
+* your course fees are lower
+* you submit fewer assignments.

 [Find out more about QTS](/what-is-qts).